Maat-ka-Ra Hatshepsut

 The northern portico shows several ritual scenes among them the hunting of water fowl with clap-net, which may have given the hall the name "Hall of Hunting".

 The ritual scenes start on the southern sidewall (at the side of the ramp) with a severely destroyed (chiseled out) scene showing the "Destruction of the enemies".
 However, instead of the usually standing king who is smiting the enemies Hatshepsut is shown here as a sphinx with a human head who tramples on the enemies.
-In spite of the strong destruction of the scene Naville identified among the enemies Asiatic (Fenkhu and Mentu) and Nubian (Anu) tribes.
+Opposite to the queen two gods are depicted one above the other, the name of the upper one is destroyed, the lower one is the god Sopdu ( = %pdw).

-The drawing above was taken from Naville (1894-1908; Tafel CLX), the following photo shows the wall today.
+The drawing above was taken from Naville (1894-1908; Tafel CLX), the following photo shows the sphinx today.

-The first ritual scene on the western wall shows the king "Driving the 4 Calves", here before the ithyphallic Amun.
+The 2nd scene on the western wall shows the king "Driving the 4 Calves", here before the ithyphallic Amun.

-The next scene (see drawing from Naville below) presumably shows the offering of several statues (in each case 3 statues in two registers on the top of each other), Naville identified in the lower register (the upper one is only incompletely preserved) two representations of Hatshepsut, in each case with the crown of Upper or Lower Egypt, and one of Thutmosis III.
+The following scene (see drawing from Naville below) presumably shows the offering of 5 statues of ancestors(3 statues in the lower register, 2 in the upper one), Naville identified in the lower register (the upper one is only incompletely preserved) two representations of Hatshepsut, in each case with the crown of Upper or Lower Egypt, and one of Thutmosis III.

 The last scenes on the western wall show the boating in the papyrus jungle using a papyrus boat, thereafter the hunting of water fowl with a clap-net pulled by the king in cooperation with a god and above that men are shown fishing.